iikerm/sfml-snake/README.md

 ---

-# How to use the sfml++ 'compiler'
+# How to use the sfml++ 'compiler' in Ubuntu
 When you compile C++ code files that use any of the headers from the SFML library, you always need to include various dependencies, so to make this part a bit simpler to write, I made my own program that uses the g++ compiler and some arguments that can be passed to it in order to make compilation commands simpler to write.

+To compile the file `snake.cc`, the following command can be copied:
+`g++ snake.cc -o snake -lsfml-window -lsfml-system -lsfml-graphics`

-It can be used as follows:
+Or you can also use my program as follows:

 `./sfml++ -n <filename.cc> -o <execname> -<sfml_options>`

 The -<sfml_options> tag can be one or more of the following:
 >
 > SFML system header (-lsfml-system): `-sys`